snel-repo/EMUsort/README.md

 To install micromamba and set up a micromamba environment, follow these steps:

 >**Windows:** Command causes issue with PowerShell as "<" operator is reserved.
-Use GitBash shell.
+Install and use GitBash shell instead.

     "${SHELL}" <(curl -L micro.mamba.pm/install.sh)

-Make sure to restart terminal (manually or with `source` to activate micromamba install)
+Make sure to restart terminal (manually, or use `source` to initialize micromamba in the shell), then navigate into the directory where you cloned the repo and create the environment:

+    cd /path/to/where/you/cloned/EMUsort
     micromamba env create -f environment.yml

 >**Windows:** The final dependencies related to `pip` may not install, returning an error.
-If so, first activate micromamba environment (`micromamba activate emusort`) and then run:
+If this happened, just activate the new micromamba environment (`micromamba activate emusort`) and run:

-    pip3 install ./sorting/spikeinterface ./sorting/Kilosort4 "git+https://github.com/cortex-lab/phy.git"
+>`pip3 install ./sorting/spikeinterface ./sorting/Kilosort4 "git+https://github.com/cortex-lab/phy.git"`

 #### Conda Environment (Option 2)